-What is the employee value proposition?
+What is the Employee Value Proposition?

 Building an exceptional employee value proposition (EVP) is the key to standing out in the competition for hunting top talent.
 The definition of EVP is the value a company offers to employees in return for the value they add to the organization.
-EVP, sometimes referred to as employee value program, is the combination of rewards and benefits that a company offers to its employees to appreciate their performance at work.
+EVP, sometimes referred to as an employee value program, is the combination of rewards and benefits that a company offers to its employees to appreciate their performance at work.
 Not just for existing employees, employee value proposition examples include all that the employer does for attracting and retaining employees.

-An EVP is internally focussed when it defines what employees get in return for their hard work and dedication, and it is externally focussed when it markets the employer brand.
+An EVP is internally focused when it defines what employees get in return for their hard work and dedication, and it is externally focused when it markets the employer brand.
 Both these assets must be aligned in order to maintain the reputation of the brand.
-The concept of EVP stems from the concept of Unique Value Proposition, which is nothing but the value the company provides to its customers.
+The concept of EVP stems from the concept of a Unique Value Proposition, which is nothing but the value the company provides to its customers.
 It is the UVP that differentiates your brand from competitors.
-On similar terms, the employee value proposition by definition is the unique value the company offers to its employees and prospective employees.
+In similar terms, the employee value proposition by definition is the unique value the company offers to its employees and prospective employees.
 The right approach towards EVP is to shift the focus from compensation to other things like employee career development paths, internal rewards and recognitions, and community initiatives.

 Need for EVP in Human Resource Management

-Progressive organizations looking to retain and attract top talent are sure to include employee value propositions into their HR strategy.
-The EVP strategy is what sets your company apart from competition in terms of hiring talented employees.
+Progressive organizations looking to retain and attract top talent are sure to include employee value propositions in their HR strategy.
+The EVP strategy is what sets your company apart from the competition in terms of hiring talented employees.
 Employee value proposition is much more than just a marketing exercise, it helps reduce employee turnover, improves employee engagement and experience, improves profits, and helps build an inclusive work environment.

 Having an effective EVP enables organizations to attract new employees whose goals and values are aligned with organizational goals and values.
 Employee satisfaction and engagement is improved considerably by a strong EVP strategy.
-Employee value proposition is essentially a base for the employer brand.
+The employee value proposition is essentially a base for the employer brand.
 It helps build the internal and external perception of your brand.